Anabta

-Anabta (عنبتا) is a Palestinian town in the Tulkarm Governorate in the northern West Bank, located 9 kilometers east of Tulkarm.
+'Anabta or 'Anebta (عنبتا) is a Palestinian town in the Tulkarm Governorate in the northern West Bank, located 9 kilometers east of Tulkarm.
 According to the Palestinian Central Bureau of Statistics, Anabta had a population of 8,077 inhabitants in 2017.
 Anabta is administered by a municipal council and is one of the oldest municipalities in the Tulkarm Governorate.

 Etymology

 The name is derived from the word Enabta, which meant "grape" or "berry" in Aramaic and Syriac.
+The long vowel -ā ending, typically reflecting the Aramaic absolute state, a morphological feature widely attested in Palestinian toponyms.
 Many grape presses have been found in the hills around the village.

 History

 Roman and Byzantine era

 Sherds from the Hellenistic, early and late Roman and the Byzantine eras have been found here.

 During Roman and Byzantine rule, Anabta was a Samaritan village.
 A tradition connects the village with Dositheos, a Samaritan religious leader possibly active during the 1st century CE.
 The Samaritan chronicler Abu l-Fath (14th century) mentions that Dositheos died of starvation after going to 'Anbata where he hid in a cave, fasting in an effort to gain wisdom.
 Some olive trees still existing in Anabta are said to date back to Roman times.

 According to the PEF's Survey of Western Palestine, the site appeared "ancient", and rock-cut tombs and a tank of good masonry had been found.

 Pottery sherds from the early Muslim and Medieval eras have also been found here.